opensearch-project/documentation-website/_search-plugins/search-pipelines/neural-sparse-query-two-phase-processor.md

 Field | Data type | Description
 :--- | :--- | :---
-`enabled` | Boolean | Controls whether the two-phase is enabled with a default value of `true`.
+`enabled` | Boolean | Controls whether two-phase is enabled.
+Default is `true`.
 `two_phase_parameter` | Object | A map of key-value pairs representing the two-phase parameters and their associated values.
+You can specify the value of `prune_ratio`, `expansion_rate`, `max_window_size`, or any combination of these three parameters.
 Optional.
-You can specify the value of `prune_ratio`, `expansion_rate`, `max_window_size`, or any combination of these three parameters.
 `two_phase_parameter.prune_ratio` | Float | A ratio that represents how to split the high-weight tokens and low-weight tokens.
 The threshold is the token's max score * prune_ratio.
-Default value is 0.4.
 Valid range is [0,1].
+Default is `0.4`
 `two_phase_parameter.expansion_rate` | Float | A rate that specifies how many documents will be fine-tuned during the second phase.
 The second phase doc number equals query size (default 10) * expansion rate.
-Default value is 5.0.
 Valid range is greater than 1.0.
+Default is `5.0`
 `two_phase_parameter.max_window_size` | Int | A limit number of the two-phase fine-tune documents.
-Default value is 10000.
 Valid range is greater than 50.
+Default is `10000`.
 `tag` | String | The processor's identifier.
 Optional.
 `description` | String | A description of the processor.
 Optional.

 ## Example

-The following example request creates a search pipeline with a `neural_sparse_two_phase_processor` search request processor.
+The following example creates a search pipeline with a `neural_sparse_two_phase_processor` search request processor.

 ### Create search pipeline